 Los Angeles Sexual Abuse Attorney

 At Manly Stewart & Finaldi, we help survivors of sexual assault and abuse get the support they need and the justice they deserve.
-We understand how an assault can have a devastating, long-lasting impact on someone’s life, and we want to help survivors in any way we can.
-If you or a loved one is a survivor, please contact a qualified Los Angeles sexual assault attorney at our law firm today for a 100% confidential and free consultation.
+We understand how sexual abuse can have a devastating, long-lasting impact on someone’s life, and we want to help survivors in any way we can.
+If you or a loved one is a survivor, please contact a qualified Los Angeles sexual abuse attorney at our law firm today for a 100% confidential and free consultation.
 Let us fight for you and your family.

 The sexual abuse lawyers of Manly Stewart & Finaldi are committed to providing caring, helpful support to all survivors of abuse and assault.

 - We have more than 20 years of experience assisting clients with all types of sexual abuse cases involving sexual assault.

 - We fight to prevent institutional abuse on a larger scale and are not intimidated by large corporations or organizations.
 In fact, we have represented hundreds of survivors of clergy abuse and school abuse in California.

 - We have a proven record of success and results, recovering a total of more than $2 billion in compensation on our clients’ behalf.

 - We understand your needs for privacy and personal safety.
 That’s why we keep your identity and case 100% confidential if requested.